KptnKMan/home-assistant-config/README.md

     - heating
     - lights
     - automations
+- [x] low battery notifications
+  - I want to be able to be notified:
+    - when batteries are low, at a configurable threshold
+    - which devices have low batteries
+    - what level are the low batteries
 - [ ] plant watering
   - The plants should be watered automatically
     - based on schedule or moisture level